-After “natural” disasters, the devastation is worse for Black and Brown communities
+After 'Natural' Disasters, The Devastation Is Worst For Black And Brown Communities

-Hurricanes Harvey, Irma, and Maria didn’t discriminate when they wreaked destruction on Houston, Florida, Puerto Rico and Virgin Islands.
-All neighborhoods - Black or white, wealthy or poor - were hit with the same torrential winds and downpours.
+Hurricanes Harvey, Irma, and Maria didn’t discriminate when they wreaked destruction on Houston, Florida, Puerto Rico and the Virgin Islands.
+All neighborhoods ― Black or white, wealthy or poor ― were hit with the same torrential winds and downpours.
 But in the aftermath, low-income Black and Brown communities will be the ones who face the worst destruction and the slowest recovery plagued of discrimination and inequality.

 It’s what we have seen over and over again ― after Hurricane Katrina, after Sandy, after Ike and Rita.

-It’s time for us as a country to face up to this painful fact - and to start doing something about it.
+It’s time for us as a country to face up to this painful fact, and to start doing something about it.

 Natural disasters land hardest on such communities for a number of reasons.
-Before a storm, for example, low-income communities have fewer resources to evacuate and safeguard homes, vehicles, and other property, if they have.
+Before a storm, for example, low-income communities have fewer resources to evacuate and safeguard homes, vehicles, and other property, if they have resources.
 The belongings they lose could be the only ones they have.

 It is even harder for undocumented immigrants or those who cannot speak English.
 In Houston, home to an estimated 575,000 undocumented immigrants, many hesitated to access a homeless shelter because they feared deportation.
 They had good reason to be scared.
 In Texas, the Border Patrol refused to suspend its checkpoints even during the storm.
-In Florida, a Sheriff threatened to station agents at the doors of shelters to check identification.
+In Florida, a sheriff threatened to station agents at the doors of shelters to check identification.

 This time around, many immigrants were also battling the uncertainty of a potential DACA phase-out and the implementation of an anti-immigrant law in Texas.